damien-meere/full_stack_milestone/README.md

 employed as the Database to house all data.
 Postgres is an open source object-relational database management system.
 The data structures and associated applications modeals are detailed in the [Database](#Database) section.

-Utilising Django and the DBMS highlighted above, site admins,
+Utilising Django and the DBMS highlighted above, site admins, can access a customised Django-supported Admin Dashboard where they can Create, Read, Update and Delete records within the various application models (Products, Users, Orders, Product Reviews etc.).

+Throughout the development of the project, [Git](https://git-scm.com/) & [Github](https://github.com/) were employed to support version control.
+The [Github Repository](https://github.com/damien-meere/full_stack_milestone) for the project is linked directly to the [Heroku-deployed site](https://dmeere-thecomicstore.herokuapp.com/).

 ## Table of Contents